AFLplusplus/AFLplusplus/docs/features.md

    versions that write to a file to use with afl-fuzz' `-x`
 8. the snapshot LKM is currently unmaintained due to too many kernel changes coming too fast :-(
-9. frida mode is supported on Linux and MacOS for Intel and ARM
+9. FRIDA mode is supported on Linux and MacOS for Intel and ARM
 10. QEMU/Unicorn is only supported on Linux
 11. Coresight mode is only available on AARCH64 Linux with a CPU with Coresight extension